Homeowners & Landlords Can Get Vouchers Up to £10,000

 Once the work has been completed, you will need to provide the following information:

-- Satisfactory completion of the project before 31 March 2022
+- Satisfactory completion of the project before expiry of the voucher.

 - All necessary documentation from the installer regarding the project, including a dated copy of the invoice